anyscale/templates/templates/intro-services/README.md

 **⏱️ Time to complete**: 5 min (15 on GCP)

 This tutorial shows you how to:
-1. Develop a simple Ray Serve application locally.
+1. Develop a simple Ray Serve app locally.
 2. Deploy the application to production as an Anyscale service.
 3. Monitor the production application.
 4. Configure service scaling.